thingsdb/ThingsDocs/v0/content/data-types/set/add.md

 weight: 56
 ---

-Adds new thing to the [set](..) and returns the number of things which are actually added to the set.
+Adds a new thing to the [set](..) and returns the number of things which are actually added to the set.
 For example `my_set.add(#42);` will return `0` if `my_set` already contains thing `#42`.